 - Auction: The setup for the modern-day portion of the story, held in Montreal and populated mostly by the very rich.

 - Companion Cube: The violin becomes this for a number of its owners.

-- Especially Kasper Weiss, who has to sleep with it.
+- Especially Kaspar Weiss, who has to sleep with it.
 When it is taken away, his heart acts up.

 - Culture Police: During the Red China portion of the story, most of the main characters are these.

-- Dark Secret: Xiang keeping the Red Violin safe, even as she herself is a member of the Culture Police.
+- Xiang keeping the Red Violin safe, even as she herself is a member of the Culture Police.

-- Driven to Suicide: Fredrick Pope, after Victoria leaves him and shoots at his violin.
+- Driven to Suicide: Frederick Pope, after Victoria leaves him and shoots at his violin.

-- Grave Robbing: Gypsies unearth the violin after it's buried with Kasper and take it to England.
+- Grave Robbing: A band of Romani unearth the violin after it's buried with Kaspar and take it to England.